3DJakob/react-tinder-card/readme.md

 ### React Native

-Additionally, if you are using React Native, you will need to install `react-spring` version 9.
+Additionally, if you are using React Native and npm below version 7, you will need to install `react-spring` version 9.

 ```sh
 npm install --save @react-spring/native@^9.5.2